 This super satisfying, dairy-free Bacon Jalapeno Popper Omelet is loaded with healthy greens, satiating fat, and protein to help us reach all our goals in life.
-If you looking for a new low carb or keto breakfast option, this recipe is a must-try.
+If you are looking for a new low carb or keto breakfast option, this recipe is a must-try.

 Keto.
 Yeah I said it.
 Yes, there is totally conflicting information about keto diets on the internet.
 No, I’m not going off on some crazy keto tangent in life.
 But IT happened…